fabrod/MotivaNY-DataLink2.0/webapp/README.md

 This project is a demonstration of how particlejs can be adopted to any react project.

+IT Dash board going live May 15th coming from V1 to V2/1000 Plus users with a potention of 200,000 waiting on V2.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts